Chilies, How to Prepare and the Different Varieties to Choose from

 Video You Tube by Sortedfood

-Preparation of Chilies
+Preparations of Chilies

 One must be very careful when handling chilies, believe me, this is vital.
 I was working with some Jalapenos chilies the other day, and I rubbed my eyes without washing my hands.
 Big mistake, big, big mistake, my eyes felt like they were on fire.
 I immediately splashed them with cold water and that gave me relief.
 I strongly urge anyone working with chilies to wear gloves.
 I use the disposable gloves that you buy at the dollar store.
 These gloves come one hundred to a pack and are disposable, I also recommend washing your hands after throwing you gloves away for extra safety and don’t touch you eyes till you are certain you hands are clean.